Christian Klem: Wolfsberger AC

 He joined Wolfsberger AC in the summer of 2016 on a two-year contract.
 He made 32 appearances during the 2016–17 season for Wolfsberger AC, scoring 3 goals, but failed to make a single appearance for the club during the 2017–18 season, and left the club at the end of the season.

 SV Lafnitz and Wacker Innsbruck

 In the summer of 2018, he joined Austrian 2.
 Liga club SV Lafnitz.
 He made 9 appearances in the 2.
 Liga for Lafnitz before joining Bundesliga club Wacker Innsbruck in January 2019.
 He made 14 Bundesliga appearances for the club as they were relegated to the 2.
 Liga.

 TSV Hartberg

 In the summer of 2019, he joined newly promoted Austrian Bundesliga club TSV Hartberg on a two-year contract.

+In June 2021, his Hartberg contract was extended to summer 2023.

+He was released at the end of his contract in summer 2023, and subsequently retired.

 International career

 Klem has represented his native Austria between Under-16 and Under-21 levels.